softwaresaved/international-survey/analysis/text_de.md

 These low numbers should be put in relation of the number of developer involved in the project (35 % of the projects with only one developer and 32 % with 2 developers).
 However, the presence of a technical plan, which can mitigate the low bus factor in the different projects is really low (19%) and presents a risk of project failures.

-On technical details we wanted to know which of the programing languages were mostly used by the RSEs.
-We give them a multichoice list inspired by the [results](https://insights.stackoverflow.com/survey/2017#most-popular-technologies) published by Stackoverflow.
+On technical details we wanted to know which of the programming languages were mostly used by the RSEs.
+We give them a multi-choice list inspired by the [results](https://insights.stackoverflow.com/survey/2017#most-popular-technologies) published by Stackoverflow.
 Python and C++ are clearly the most used language with 18% and 10%.
 The rests of the languages that are higher than 5% are Javascript (9%), R (8%), C (8%), Java (7%), Matlab (7%), SQL (7%) and Fortran (6%).
 About which Operating System used by RSEs, a majority are using GNU/Linux (60%), while Windows and OS X have way less users (23 and 15%).

 ## Good practices